nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 ## Physical nesting conditions
 - Download the nesting-files needed: for physics: uo, vo, zos, thetao, so, make sure you get the files on a with varibles on z-levels (if the model is not a z-level model).
+- If you have not yet created bias-correction files for salinity and temperature, go to that step at the bottom.
 - In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions:
 ```
 ../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh  $varible $year